ralna/GALAHAD/doc/Python/glrt.rst

           the inverse of $M$ must be applied to the vector returned in v, the result placed in v, and the function recalled with status set to 2.
-This will only occur if control['unitm'] is False.
+This will only occur if options['unitm'] is False.

           * **3**